Clarifai/docs/docs/clarifai-basics/glossary/generative-ai.md

 ### Grounding

-Is the process of linking a model's output to factual and verifiable information sources.
+It is the process of linking a model's output to factual and verifiable information sources.
 This technique enhances the accuracy and reliability of the model, especially in applications where factual correctness is critical.
 Grounding reduces the risk of the model generating unfounded or incorrect content.

 ## H